 The Acropolis Museum

 The Acropolis Museum was founded to exhibit all the significant finds from the Sacred Rock (atop which the Acropolis is built) and its foothills.
-It was designed by Swiss architect Bernard Tschumi, in collaboration with Greek architect Michael Photiadis and was inaugurated in the summer of 2009.
-The Museum hosts its collections across three levels, as well as in the archaeological excavation that lies at its foundations and was brought to the light during construction phase!
+It was designed by Swiss architect Bernard Tschumi, in collaboration with Greek architect Michael Photiadis.
+The Museum was inaugurated in the summer of 2009.
+It hosts its collections across three levels, as well as in the archaeological excavation that lies at its foundations and was brought to the light during construction phase!

-The Museum has a total area of 25,000 square meters, with an exhibition space of over 14,000 square meters, offering all the amenities expected in an international museum of the 21st century.
+The Museum has a total area of 25,000 square meters, with an exhibition space of over 14,000 square meters.
+It is offering all the amenities expected in an international museum of the 21st century.